open-telemetry/semantic-conventions/docs/http/http-spans.md

 <!-- endsemconv -->

 `http.route` MUST be provided at span creation time if and only if it's already available.
 If it becomes available after span starts, instrumentation MUST populate it anytime before span ends.

-Note that in some cases host and port identifiers in the `Host` header might be different from the `server.address` and `server.port`, in this case instrumentation MAY populate `Host` header on `http.request.header.host` attribute even if it's not enabled by user.

 ## Examples